nus-cs2103-AY2021S1/ip/docs/README.md

 The event with the description and time will be added to the task list.

 ### Feature 6
+Add an event at a certain time point.

+## Usage

+### `periodTask description /start yyyy-MM-dd /end yyyy-MM-dd` - Add a period task in the task list

+Type periodTask, description, the start time of the period task, and the end time of the period task in the chat, and the period task with the description, start time, and end time will be added to the task list.

+Example of usage:

+`period description /start 2014-12-07 /end 2014-12-08`

+Expected outcome:

+The period task with the description, start time, and end time will be added to the task list.

+### Feature 7
 Search for a task with the description that contains a key in the task list.